-After your hysterectomy, you may have to wait a couple of weeks before you start exercising.
+After your surgery, you may have to wait a couple of weeks before you start exercising.
 Gradually, you can begin to increase your physical activity without hurting yourself.
-Be very careful with heavy lifting or weight training after your surgery - of course, check with your doctor before getting started.
+Be very careful with heavy lifting or weight training after your surgery – of course, check with your doctor before getting started.

 • 1- Begin some exercise after hysterectomy program slowly, ask your doctor when you can start some activity.

 • 2- If you are going to start some abdominal exercises, do so slowly and with your doctors approval.
 Most doctors seem to recommend that you wait at least 2 or 3 months after surgery before beginning ab exercise for hysterectomy and weight lifting.